ImperialCollegeLondon/pnflow/src/pnm/README.md

 * Replace `PATH\TO\bin\`` with the full path to the pnflow.exe, if it exists in a different directory than your command prompt working directory.

-* To open a command-prompt in Windows, hold the *Shift* key and *right-click* into the folder where the input_pnflow.dat is copied and click the *Open Command Window Here* menu.
+* To open a command-prompt in Windows, hold the `Shift` key and `right-click` into the folder where the input_pnflow.dat is copied and click the `Open Command Window Here` menu.

 The instructions are similar in Linux.
 Additionally, you can source the src/script/bashrc file to set the paths to the compiled binaries:

      source PATH/TO/src/script/bashrc

-###  Build instructions:
+###  Build instructions

+Download and extract [bin.7z](../../bin.7z) for pnextract.exe and pnflow.exe,
-The code is already compiled to bin/pnextract.exe and bin/pnflow.exe, Win64 executables (extract the bin.7z to see these files) using MinGW compilers.
+which are Win64 executables compiled using MinGW compilers.

-See the [src/script/README.md](../src/script/README.md) for build instructions.
+See [../script/README.md](../script/README.md) for build instructions.

-###  Dependencies:
 The pnflow code depends on the [Hypre] library which along with other [pnextract] dependencies are included in the [../../thirdparty](thirdparty) folder.

-Note, you MAY need to install jpg and lzma libraries, prerequisites of libtif and oxelImage/libvoxel libraries (to check...), for the make command above to succeed.
-In Ubuntu, these can be installed by running the following commands:

-    sudo apt install libjpeg-dev liblzma-dev

-###  Licence:
+###  Licence

 The code is release as a free, using a zlib-style licence, see the file src/pnflow/netsim.h for a copy of the licence.

-For contact and further information see [Imperial College - pore-scale consortium] website, or send me an email:   a.q.raeini@imperial.ac.uk
+For contact and further information see [Imperial College - Pore-scale Consortium] website, raise an `issue` on github mentioning @aliraeini in your message, or send me an email:   a.q.raeini@imperial.ac.uk

-[Imperial College - pore-scale consortium]: https://www.imperial.ac.uk/earth-science/research/research-groups/pore-scale-modelling
+[Imperial College - Pore-scale Consortium]: https://www.imperial.ac.uk/earth-science/research/research-groups/pore-scale-modelling
 [poreflow code]: https://www.imperial.ac.uk/earth-science/research/research-groups/pore-scale-modelling/software/two-phase-network-modelling-code
 [Valvatne and Blunt (2004)]:  https://doi.org/10.1029/2003WR002627
 [Bultreys et al. 2018]: https://doi.org/10.1103/PhysRevE.97.053104